Best practices

 If a payment attempt fails and the buyer can retry payment for the same order, follow the steps below to provide a seamless experience for the buyer:

-1. In the pay (Checkout Payment) request, set referenceOrderId to the order ID and paymentRequestId to the payment order ID.
+1. In the pay (One-time Payments) request, set referenceOrderId to the order ID and paymentRequestId to the payment order ID.

 2. Before retrying payment for the same order, check the order status: